-Refer to revision 2 of the AURTA for a detailed explanation and rationale on the stall event recovery template as recommended by the OEMs.
+Refer to Revision 3 of the Airplane Upset Prevention and Recovery Training Aid (AUPRTA) for a detailed explanation and rationale on the stall event recovery template as recommended by the OEMs.

-able able 1.
-Recommended Stall Event Recovery Template Stall Event Recovery Template red (pit Pilot Flying - Immediately do the following at first indication of a stall (aerodynamic buffeting, reduced roll stability and aileron effectiveness, visual or aural cues and warnings, reduced elevator (pitch) authority, inability to maintain altitude or arrest rate of descent, stick shaker activation (if installed).) - during any flight phases except at lift-off .
-Pilot Flying (PF) 1.
+Stall Event Recovery Template red (pit Pilot Flying - Immediately do the following at first indication of a stall (aerodynamic buffeting, reduced roll stability and aileron effectiveness, visual or aural cues and warnings, reduced elevator (pitch) authority, inability to maintain altitude or arrest rate of descent, stick shaker activation (if installed).) - during any flight phases except at lift-off .
+Pilo Pilot Flying (PF) (PM 1.
 AUTOPILOT - DISCONNECT (A large out-of-trim condition could be encountered when the autopilot is disconnected.)
-2. AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR airspeed and 3. a) NOSE DOWN PITCH CONTROL apply until stall warning is eliminated b) NOSE DOWN PITCH TRIM (as needed) attitude throughout the (Reduce the angle of attack (AOA) whilst accepting the resulting altitude loss.) recovery and 4.
-BANK - WINGS LEVEL ANNOUNCE any continued
+2. AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR airspeed and 3. a) NOSE DOWN PITCH CONTROL apply until stall warning is eliminated attitude throughout the b) NOSE DOWN PITCH TRIM (as needed) recovery and (Reduce the angle of attack (AOA) whilst accepting the resulting altitude loss.)
+ANNOUNCE any continued 4.
+BANK - WINGS LEVEL divergence 5.
+THRUST - ADJUST (as needed)